medelfor/surreal-docs-documentation/surdocs/docs/guides/generate-docs-for-blueprint-only-projects.md

 # Generating documentation for Blueprint-only projects

 Surreal Docs is able to generate documentation for Unreal Engine projects that do not contain any C++ code.
-In fact such generation will take much less time than the one with C++ included.
+In fact such generation will take much less time than the one where C++ is included.
 This page covers a few details related to the docs generation for Blueprint-only projects.

 Blueprint-only generation is almost the same as the C++-included one.
 The only difference from the user's standpoint is the possible appearance of a window similar to the one shown below: